4ment/torchtree/README.md

 Each subcommand/algorithm requires a different set of arguments which can be obtained by running `torchtree-cli <subcommand> --help`.

 `torchtree-cli` requires an alignment file in FASTA format and a tree file in either [Newick](https://en.wikipedia.org/wiki/Newick_format) or [NEXUS](https://en.wikipedia.org/wiki/Nexus_file) format.
-While *torchtree* uses the [DendroPy](https://jeetsukumaran.github.io/DendroPy) library to parse and manipulate phylogenetic trees, it is recommended to use a Newick file due to the numerous variations of the NEXUS format.
+While *torchtree* uses the [Treezy] library to parse and manipulate phylogenetic trees, it is recommended to use a Newick file due to the numerous variations of the NEXUS format.

 Let's explore a few examples of how to use these programs using an influenza A virus dataset containing 69 DNA sequences.
 The alignment and tree files are located in the [data](data) directory.